ozyurtf/cpu-scheduler/README.md

 ------------
 ```

-When fork() is called, it creates the **copy of the process** that was used during the fork() system call.
-The process that was used to create a new process is called **parent process** and the newly created process is called **child process**.
+When we want to create a new process, we use an existing process along with the fork() system call.
+After this, the **copy of the existing process** is created.
+We call the copy of the existing process **child process** and the existing process that we used to create a new process is called **parent process**.
+Therefore, child process' parent's process ID is the same as the parent process' process ID.

-fork() is called **once** but it returns **twice**: once in the parent and once in the child.

-Child process is an exact duplicate of the process except the child process has its own unique process ID.

-Also, child process does not inherit
-  - it's parent's memory locks
+Note that child process is an exact duplicate of the process except the child process has its own unique process ID.
+In addition, child process does not inherit it's parent's memory locks, timers, IO operations etc.
-  - it's parent's timers
-  - ...

-And child process parent's ID is the same as the parent process' process ID.

 When kernel is initialized, it manually creates one process.
 This can be called as **boot process** as well and its **process ID** is set to **0**.

 And by using **boot process**, another process is created.
 This new process is called **init process** and its **process ID** is set to **1**.

-From this **init process**, all the other processes are created by using **fork()**.
+All the other processes are created from this **init process** by using **fork()** system call.

 In below, we can see the implementation of the fork():